architector1324/micro-raytracer/README.md

 ### In-place in terminal
 Let's render simple scene with sphere in terminal:

+/!\ CLI make scene is not ready yet!
 ```bash
 raytrace --sphere --light pos: -0.5 -1 0.5
 ```